DefElement/simplefempp/README.md

 ## Using simplefem++

-simplefem++ can be used to evaluate basis functions of Lagrange elements on triangles.
+simplefem++ can be used to evaluate basis functions of degree 1 to 3 Lagrange elements on triangles.
 To create a Lagrange element on a triangle, the class `LagrangeElementTriangle` can be initialised.
 For example, the following snippet creates a degree 3 Lagrange element on a
 triangle: